GoogleCloudPlatform/php-docker/php-nginx/README.md

 As this is your personal credential for GitHub, please make sure you do not commit this token to your repository.

+## Reserved TCP port

+Nginx and php-fpm are communicating via the TCP port 9000.

 ## Deploy with gcloud

 You can deploy the app by: